-Standard Four Facility function and use of space
+Standard four Facility function and use of space

-The Day Hospital Class A is functional and safe, meeting the needs of patients as well as community standards.
+Standard The hospital is functional and safe, meeting the needs of patients as well as community standards.

-- 4.1 The numbers, size and function of rooms available in the facility are consistent with services to be provided for licensed patient volumes and the delivery of safe patient care. - 4.2 There are facilities for clean utility functions. - 4.3 There are facilities for soiled linen storage and dirty utility functions. - 4.4 Configuration/layout and workflows meet the requirements of all facility operations and ensure separation of "clean" and "dirty" areas. - 4.5 Storage space is adequate for all equipment, general stores and pharmaceuticals. - 4.6 There is a reception area, which protects patient confidentiality. - 4.7 All treatment spaces, bedrooms and bathrooms/toilets are adequate in size and function: - to ensure patient safety; - to enable staff to carry out their duties; and - to provide privacy for patients. - 4.8 Call bells (e.g. patient, staff assist, emergency, duress alarms) are provided to all patient and staff-assist areas and are functioning.
-There are documented guidelines for response. - 4.9 Oxygen and suction outlets are adjacent to each trolley bay. - 4.10 Portable oxygen and suction cylinders are available for resuscitation purposes and emergency back up.
-The equipment must be adequately stored and restrained. - 4.11 Facilities with a 23-hour licence have additional space, staffing, equipment and infrastructure.
+- 4.1 The number, size and function of rooms available in the facility are consistent with services to be provided for licensed patient volumes and the delivery of safe patient care. - 4.2 There are facilities for clean utility functions. - There are facilities for soiled linen storage and dirty utility functions.
+4.3 - Configuration/layout and workflows meet the requirements of all facility operations 4.4 ensuring separation of "clean" and "dirty" areas. - Storage space is adequate for all equipment, general stores and pharmaceuticals.
+4.5 - There is a reception area, which protects patient confidentiality.
+4.6 - All treatment spaces, bedrooms, and bathrooms/toilets are adequate in size and 4.7 function: - to ensure patient safety; - to enable staff to carry out their duties; and - to provide privacy for patients. - 4.8 Call bells (e.g. patient, staff assist, emergency, duress alarms) are provided to all patient and staff-assist areas and are functioning.
+There are documented guidelines for response. - 4.9 Oxygen and suction outlets are adjacent to each bed in new hospitals and there is provision for these services in established hospitals. - 4.10 Portable oxygen and suction cylinders are available for resuscitation purposes and emergency back up.
+The equipment must be securely stored and restrained.

-Standard Five Equipment and infrastructure
+Standard five Equipment and infrastructure Standard The facility equipment and infrastructure are appropriately maintained to ensure safety and comfort for patients and staff.

-The facility equipment and infrastructure are maintained in a manner that ensures safety and comfort for patients and staff.
+- 5.1 Equipment is available to support safe practice of the types of surgery/procedures or the operation of the services, i.e.: - appropriate for the type of surgery/procedures; - adequate in volume; - specialist equipment is available; and - sufficient number of instruments. - 5.2 Equipment is clean and maintained in a safe working condition. - 5.3 Equipment is located and stored in a way that facilitates its effective use. - 5.4 Staff are trained in the use of the equipment. - 5.5 A mobile equipped resuscitation trolley is located in the operating suite/recovery, emergency department and in ward areas.
+The trolley must have the drugs and equipment required to manage a patient collapse or cardio-pulmonary emergency. - 5.6 If children are admitted to the facility, readily identified paediatric resuscitation equipment must be provided. - 5.7 The resuscitation trolley must be checked daily, after use, and a checking log kept.
+A written prescribed contents list must be attached or contained within the trolley. - 5.8 An emergency call system is in place and functional which permits both the operating suite, recovery areas and other specialty areas to alert each other of an emergency. - 5.9 A mobile defibrillator must be available to the operating suite (including recovery areas) and wards.
+This must be checked according to the Department of Health Operational Instruction OP1247/99 "Performance Testing and Maintenance of Defibrillators in all for automatic defibrillators.

-- 5.1 Equipment is available to support safe practice of the types of surgery/procedures or the operation of the services, i.e.: - appropriate for the type of surgery/procedures; - adequate in volume; - specialist equipment is available; and - sufficient number of instruments. - 5.2 Equipment is clean and maintained in a safe working condition. - 5.3 Equipment is located and stored in a way that facilitates its effective use. - 5.4 Staff are trained in the use of the equipment. - 5.5 At least one fully equipped resuscitation trolley is available with the drugs and equipment required to manage a patient collapse or cardio-pulmonary emergency. - 5.6 If children are admitted to the facility, readily identified paediatric resuscitation equipment must be provided. - 5.7 The resuscitation trolley must be checked daily, after use, and a checking log kept.
-A written prescribed contents list must be attached to or contained within the trolley. - 5.8 An emergency call system is in place and functional which permits both the operating suite and recovery areas to alert an emergency. - 5.9 Equipment to maintain an airway and re-intubate patients must be located in the recovery suite.
-Such equipment must be grouped together on a wheeled trolley. - 5.10 A mobile defibrillator must be available to the operating suite (including recovery areas).
-This must be checked according to the Department of Health Operational Instruction OP1247/99 "Performance Testing and Maintenance of Defibrillators in all Public Hospitals (as amended from time to time)" or in accordance with facility policy for automatic defibrillators.
+Public Hospitals" (as amended from time to time)" or in accordance with facility policy

-Standard Six Medications
+Standard six Medications